svg-net/SVG/CONTRIBUTING.md

   * Provide meaningful commit messages and/or PR comments
   * Check that the automatic tests on [AppVeyor](https://ci.appveyor.com/project/tebjan/svg) all pass for your pull request
   * Be ready to adapt your changes after a code review
+  * When copying existing code from other sources or repositories, please keep licensing in mind

 ### Contributing Documentation